 Make the Cookie Dough

 - Line 2 baking sheets with parchment paper.
-Sift together the flour, cinnamon, baking soda and salt onto one of the parchment sheets, set aside
+Sift together 7 ½ oz all purpose flour, 1 teaspoon baking soda, 1 teaspoon cinnamon and ½ teaspoon salt onto one of the parchment sheets, set aside

-- Cream the butter, brown sugar and granulated sugar on medium speed for about 2-3 minutes.
+- Cream 8 oz unsalted butter, 8 oz light brown sugar and 4 oz granulated sugar on medium speed for about 2-3 minutes.
 Scrape the bowl.
-Add the eggs and vanilla and mix just until combined, scrape the bowl.
-With the mixer running on low speed, add the discard.
+Add 2 large eggs and 2 teaspoons vanilla extract and mix just until combined, scrape the bowl.
+With the mixer running on low speed, add 8 oz sourdough discard.

 - Use the parchment sheet to lift and pour the flour mixture into the bowl.
 Mix until half way combined.
-Add the oats all at once and mix to combine.
+Add 10 oz old-fashioned rolled oats all at once and mix to combine.
 You may need to finish the dough off the mixer to incorporate the oats evenly.

 - Using a 1.5 oz cookie scoop or spoon, scoop the dough into 1.5" balls.
 Set the cookies onto one of the prepared baking sheets with the dough balls almost touching.
 Refrigerate the cookies for 30-60 minutes until the dough balls are firm to the touch.
 (See note)

 - While the cookie dough is chilling, make the glaze.
-Combine the confectioner's sugar and lemon juice in a small bowl and stir until the glaze is smooth.
-Preheat oven to 375°F.
+Combine 8 oz confectioner’s sugar and 2 oz fresh lemon juice in a small bowl and stir until the glaze is smooth.
+Preheat oven to 375 °F.